cdelorme/csideanime.com/docs/design/data-architecture.md

 We should create a first-run script that can create and populate a database with a set of defaults, including the appropriate indexes etc.

 If we can also provide a test-data script to generate fake data for testing purposes that would help developers.

+# design concerns

+I still have concerns with mongodb's implementation.
+There are so many problem areas tbat it's hard to express my frustrations.

+- schema design is required if you want performance, indexes matter
+- by-reference documents need to be pulled separately, which creates a big performance hit (well, about as bad as relational-sql would be)
+- document size shouldn't expand by more than 20% or exceed 16mb

+If I wanted to store everything under mongodb as efficiently as possible then documents should represent whole pages or "requests".
+We suffer duplication issues if we try to use embedded documents, which hurts update performance (although updates in most cases here would be rare).

+The last one is killer, because it prevents me from using intelligent schema for mongodb out of concern for file relocation when the 20% is exceeded.
+For example, changes are I can very easily represent every media upload a user will make in the system as part of their profile or at the very least as a single document.
+However, because uploads would happen sequentially it'd take only two to cause the problem with the 20% size change, and it'd happen multiple times until the document reached a decent size.

+I'd very much like to have a graph-style database that provides json output, a simplified query syntax, and efficient scaling without master-slave architecture.
+Heck if it can fully automate sharding and replication based on its own measured metrics, that'd be spectacular.